paulpflug/hook-up/README.md

 - aim for declarative programming
 - separate by functionality

-(please note the absence of object orientated programming - which is *often* increasing complexity without any gain)

 ## Aim for declarative programming

 Make your programs work with configuration files - the most common type of declarative programming.